happyraul/simple-api/README.rst

         }]
     }

-List all submissions belonging to a user
+List all submissions belonging to a user:

 .. code-block:: bash